dianaeftaiha/rest-api/README.md

-A simple REST API in PHP from scratch.
+A simple REST API in PHP built from scratch.

 Based on  Build a Simple REST API in PHP, by Krasimir Hristozov